• Skip to primary navigation

 elote dip in a bowl with cotija cheese on top

-I love to serve this elote dip recipe with tortilla chips for dipping, but it's also great as a filling in tacos (like these slow cooker carnitas tacos), on a taco salad, or served as a side and eaten with a spoon.
+I love to serve this elote dip recipe with tortilla chips for dipping, but it's also great as a filling in tacos (like these slow cooker carnitas tacos), on a taco salad, or served as a side with protein marinated in this Cilantro Lime Marinade.

 Jump to: